 Relevant Words of God:

 The Jews all read the Old Testament and knew of Isaiah’s prophecy that a male infant would be born in a manger.
 Why, then, despite being fully aware of this prophecy, did they still persecute Jesus?
 Was it not because of their rebellious nature and ignorance of the work of the Holy Spirit?
 At the time, the Pharisees believed the work of Jesus to be different from what they knew of the prophesied male infant, and people today reject God because the work of God incarnate does not conform to the Bible.
 Is not the essence of their rebelliousness toward God the same?
 Can you accept, without question, all the work of the Holy Spirit?
 If it is the work of the Holy Spirit, then it is the right stream, and you should accept it without any misgivings; you should not pick and choose what to accept.
-If you gain more insights from God and exercise more caution toward Him, then is this not uncalled for?
+If you gain more insight into God and exercise more caution toward Him, then is this not uncalled for?
 You need not look for further substantiation from the Bible; if it is the work of the Holy Spirit, then you must accept it, for you believe in God to follow God, and you should not investigate Him.
 You should not seek further evidence of Me to prove that I am your God, but should be able to discern whether I am of benefit to you—this is what is most crucial.
 Even if you find much irrefutable proof within the Bible, it cannot bring you fully before Me.
 You merely live within the confines of the Bible, and not before Me; the Bible cannot help you know Me, nor can it deepen your love for Me.
 Though the Bible prophesied that a male infant would be born, none could fathom upon whom that prophecy would come to pass, for man did not know the work of God, and this is what caused the Pharisees to stand against Jesus.
 Some know that My work is in man’s interests, yet they continue to believe that Jesus and I are two entirely separate, mutually incompatible beings.
 At the time, Jesus only gave His disciples a series of sermons in the Age of Grace on such subjects as how to practice, how to gather together, how to supplicate in prayer, how to treat others, and so forth.
 The work He carried out was that of the Age of Grace, and He expounded only on how the disciples and those who followed Him ought to practice.
 He only did the work of the Age of Grace, and none of the work of the last days.
 When Jehovah set down the Old Testament law in the Age of Law, why did He not then do the work of the Age of Grace?
 Why did He not make clear in advance the work of the Age of Grace?
 Would this not have helped man to accept it?
 He only prophesied that a male infant would be born and come to power, but He did not carry out in advance the work of the Age of Grace.
 The work of God in each age has clear boundaries; He does only the work of the current age, and never carries out the next stage of work in advance.
 Only thus can His representative work of each age be brought to the fore.
-Jesus spoke only of the signs of the last days, of how to be patient and how to be saved, of how to repent and confess, and of how to bear the cross and endure suffering; never did He speak of how man in the last days should achieve entry, nor of how he should seek to satisfy God’s will.
+Jesus spoke only of the signs of the last days, of how to be patient and how to be saved, of how to repent and confess, and of how to bear the cross and endure suffering; never did He speak of how man in the last days should achieve entry, nor of how he should seek to satisfy God’s intentions.
 As such, is it not ridiculous to search the Bible for God’s work of the last days?
 What can you see by merely clutching the Bible?
 Be it an expositor of the Bible or a preacher, who could have seen the work of today in advance?

 —The Word, Vol. 1.
 The Appearance and Work of God.
 How Can Man Who Has Delimited God in His Notions Receive the Revelations of God?

 During the time of Jesus, Jesus led the Jews and all those who followed Him according to the Holy Spirit’s work in Him at the time.
 He did not take the Bible as the basis of what He did, but spoke according to His work; He paid no heed to what the Bible said, nor did He search in the Bible for a path to lead His followers.
 Right from when He began to work, He spread the way of repentance—a word of which there was absolutely no mention in the prophecies of the Old Testament.
 Not only did He not act according to the Bible, but He also led a new path, and did new work.
 Never did He refer to the Bible when He preached.
 During the Age of Law, no one had ever been able to perform His miracles of healing the sick and casting out demons.
 So, too, were His work, His teachings, and the authority and power of His words beyond any man in the Age of Law.
 Jesus simply did His newer work, and even though many people condemned Him using the Bible—and even used the Old Testament to crucify Him—His work surpassed the Old Testament; if this were not so, why did people nail Him to the cross?
 Was it not because it said nothing in the Old Testament of His teaching, and His ability to heal the sick and cast out demons?
 His work was done to lead a new path, it was not to deliberately pick a fight against the Bible, or to deliberately dispense with the Old Testament.
 He simply came to perform His ministry, to bring the new work to those who yearned for and sought Him.
 He did not come to explain the Old Testament or uphold its work.
 His work was not in order to allow the Age of Law to continue developing, for His work gave no consideration to whether it had the Bible as its base; Jesus simply came to do the work that He ought to do.
 Thus, He did not explain the prophecies of the Old Testament, nor did He work according to the words of the Old Testament Age of Law.
 He ignored what the Old Testament said, He cared not whether it agreed with His work or not, and cared not what others knew of His work, or how they condemned it.
 He simply kept doing the work that He ought to do, even though many people used the foretelling of the prophets of the Old Testament to condemn Him.
 To people, it appeared as if His work had no basis, and there was much of it that was at odds with the records of the Old Testament.
-Was this not man’s error?
-Does doctrine need to be applied to the work of God?
+Was this not man’s fallaciousness?
+Do regulations need to be applied to the work of God?
 And must God work according to the foretelling of prophets?
 After all, which is greater: God or the Bible?
 Why must God work according to the Bible?
 Could it be that God has no right to exceed the Bible?
 Can God not depart from the Bible and do other work?
 Why did Jesus and His disciples not keep the Sabbath?
-If He were to keep the Sabbath and practice according to the commandments of the Old Testament, why did Jesus not keep the Sabbath after He came, but instead washed feet, covered head, broke bread, and drank wine?
+If He were to practice in light of the Sabbath and according to the commandments of the Old Testament, why did Jesus not keep the Sabbath after He came, but instead washed feet, covered head, broke bread, and drank wine?
 Is this not all absent from the commandments of the Old Testament?
-If Jesus honored the Old Testament, why did He break with these doctrines?
+If Jesus honored the Old Testament, why did He break with these regulations?
 You should know which came first, God or the Bible!
 Being the Lord of the Sabbath, could He not also be the Lord of the Bible?

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Concerning the Bible (1)